 Staple or tape the pipe cleaner on the outside of the cup.
-Fold up the end that is protruding below the staple or tape for sturdiness.
+For sturdiness, fold up the end that is protruding below the staple or tape.
 Decorate the cup in any way you like, keeping in mind that the official Church color of the day is purple, the color associated with mourning.
-We used ribbon, paper crosses and gems that we had left over from another project.
+We used ribbon bows, paper crosses and gems.
 Insert the candle (or crumpled paper) in the cup.
-Ready!